-So now that you know a little more about each VPN protocol, let’s dive into how you might want to use them in your day-to-day life:
+So now that you know a little more about the available VPN protocols, let’s dive into how you might want to use them in your day-to-day life:

 - For general VPN users or newbies, you can always count on OpenVPN to guarantee anonymity, security, and the ability to access geo-restricted content.

 - If online security, anonymity, and privacy are your top priorities for using a VPN, then OpenVPN and SSTP are the best.
 With these protocols, you won’t ever need to sweat about third parties seeing your IP address, geographic location, and online traffic.
-Remember that SSTP is only available on Windows devices, so if you have a non-Windows device, OpenVPN still provides all the security you need.
+Remember that SSTP runs best on Windows devices, so if you have a non-Windows device, OpenVPN still provides all the security you need.

-- For those using a VPN primarily for streaming geo-restricted content, try using PPTP or L2TP/IPsec.
+- For those using a VPN primarily for streaming geo-restricted content, such as streaming Disney+ outside the US or Canada, try using PPTP or L2TP/IPsec.
 Remember that these protocols offer little to no encryption security.
 So if security isn’t essential, you can use PPTP for streaming content as it is fastest.
 For some added layer of security, use L2TP/IPsec even though it is slower than PPTP.
 Before using these protocols, check streaming performance while using OpenVPN as PPTP and L2TP/IPsec are known to have major security flaws.